2015 FIFA Women's World Cup: Qualified teams

-A then-record eight nations made their Women's World Cup debut, as listed above: Cameroon, Costa Rica, Ecuador, Ivory Coast, Netherlands, Spain, Switzerland, and Thailand.
-As of 2023, this is the last time Ecuador, Ivory Coast, and Mexico have qualified.
+A record eight nations made their Women's World Cup debut, as listed above: Cameroon, Costa Rica, Ecuador, Ivory Coast, Netherlands, Spain, Switzerland, and Thailand.
+As of 2026, this is the last time Ecuador, Ivory Coast, and Mexico have qualified.

 Venues

 The cities of Vancouver, Edmonton, Winnipeg, Ottawa, Montreal and Moncton were selected to host tournament matches.
 Halifax was also considered, but removed itself from contention in March 2012.
 Toronto decided not to bid, due to potential conflicts with the 2015 Pan American Games.
 Due to FIFA's policy against commercial sponsorship of stadium names, Investors Group Field in Winnipeg and TD Place Stadium in Ottawa were respectively known as Winnipeg Stadium and Lansdowne Stadium during the tournament.
 Seating capacities shown in table below are as configured for these FIFA games.